Minority-Focused Text-to-Image Generation via Prompt Optimization: Method

 Considering~\eqref{eq:metric} as the objective function, a natural approach for minority-focused prompt tuning would be to incorporate ${\cal C}_{\bv}$ and optimize for the best $\bv$:

 However, we argue that this naively extended framework has theoretical issues that lead to limited performance gain over standard samplers.
-Specifically, three aspects of this objective weaken the desired connection to the target log-likelihood $\log p_{\bth}( \bz_0 \mid {\cal C})$ that we aim to capture: (i) the reliance on the CFG-based clean predictions; (ii) obstructed gradient flow through the second term in the squared-L2 loss; and (iii) the incorporation of ${\cal C}_{\bv}$ within the second term in the loss.
-See~\Secref{sec:theory_issues} on a detailed analysis on these points.
+Specifically, three aspects of this objective weaken the desired connection to the target log-likelihood $\log p_{\bth}( \bz_0 | {\cal C})$ that we aim to capture: (i) the reliance on the CFG-based clean predictions $\hat{{\bz}}_0^w$; (ii) obstructed gradient flow through the second term in the squared L2 loss due to ${\texttt{sg($\cdot$)}}$; and (iii) the incorporation of ${\cal C}_{\bv}$ within the second term in the loss.
+See the supplementary on a detailed analysis on these points.